-Given that it costs the same as the original Xbox One (with the Kinect add-on), the Xbox Series X looks like very good value.
+Given that it costs the same as the original Xbox One (with the Kinect add-on), the Xbox Series X looks like pretty good value.
 After all, it is supposedly the most powerful games console ever...

 Xbox Series S price: cheaper digital edition

-It will cost £249.99 ($299, €299, AU$499).
+It costs £249.99 ($299, €299, AU$499).
 That's just over half the price of the full-fat Xbox Series X and could be a very tempting price for UK gamers.

-The Series S isn't as powerful, either.
+The Series S isn't as powerful, though.
 Both consoles have the same Zen 2-based CPU but the Xbox Series X runs at 3.8Hz, while the Series S runs at 3.4Hz.
 And where the Xbox Series S has 10GB of GDDR6 memory running at 224Gbps, the Series X offers 16GB of GDDR6.

-Lastly, Series S sports a 512GB SSD – half that of the Series X, which totes a 1TB SSD.
+Lastly, the Series S sports a 512GB SSD – half that of the Series X, which totes a 1TB SSD.
 Both consoles provide 1TB expansion cards and HDMI 2.1 sockets with support for Variable Refresh Rate.

 Xbox Series X price vs PlayStation 5 price

-After many leaks and speculation, Sony recently confirmed the PS5 Digital and PS5 prices at £360 ($400, AU$599) and £450 ($500, AU$750) respectively.
+After many leaks and speculation, Sony confirmed the PS5 Digital and PS5 prices at £360 ($400, AU$599) and £450 ($500, AU$750) respectively.
 That came as a pleasant surprise to those who'd expected the PS5 to be priced much higher than the rival Xbox Series X.